wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 In order to automatically generate deeplinks, Edit the minio variables in `[minio:vars]` (`prefix`, `domain` and `deeplink_title`) by replacing `example.com` with your own domain.

+### Configuring rabbitmq

+Add the nodes in which you want to run rabbitmq to the `[rmq-cluster]` group.
+Also, update the ansible/roles/rabbimq-cluster/defaults/main.yml file with the correct configurations for your environment.

 ### Example hosts.ini

 Here is an example `hosts.ini` file that was used in a succesfull example deployment, for reference.
 It might not be exactly what is needed for your deployment, but it should work for the KVM 7-machine deploy: